Each year, the U.S. offices of the International Rescue Committee host special programs and events to help refugees during the holiday season.

 And don't forget: You may be able to double—or even triple—the impact of your generous donation with a matching gift from your company.

 The IRC is grateful to people across the country who are making refugees welcome.
-There are many more ways you can get involved thoughout the year—learn more: how to help refugees in the U.S.
+There are many more ways you can get involved throughout the year—learn more: how to help refugees in the U.S.